 This post was originally published on September 25, 2014.

-Getting sober is scary enough without telling newcomers they will likely lose a lot of their friends in the process.
+Getting sober is scary enough without telling newcomers you will likely be losing friends when you get sober.
 But that happens to be true.
 It’s not that our drinking life friends are all bad people or don’t respect our sobriety, per se, it’s just that we realize once the party is over, we don’t have much in common with them.
 Some we have tolerated years of abuse from because we were emotionally shut down but now that we are sober, we can’t freaking stand them.
 Here are four friend archetypes that I had to do a master cleansing on in sobriety.

 1) The Toxic Yenta